 In fact, middle aged colonial Americans with presbyopia imported spectacles from Europe.
 Spectacles were mainly for the affluent and literate colonists, who required a valuable and treasured appliance, and they cost as much as $200 in the early 1700's.
 Benjamin Franklin had presbyopia.
-Perhaps that is why he is identified by his spectacles, and later the bifocals he invented.
+Perhaps that is why he is often identified by his spectacles, and why he invented bifocals.

 In simple language, presbyopia is an inevitable adjunct to aging, and is due to the natural stiffening of the lens in the eye, with the consequence that your eyes are prevented from focusing on close objects.
 While you still can see distant objects clearly, you cannot refocus on near objects.
 Adding an extra lens in the form of reading glasses will serve to focus close objects properly on your retina.

 Reading glasses are available without a prescription, and are intended as an aid if you have blurred vision at close distances.
 However, they are not intended to replace prescribed corrective eye wear, nor to replace professional eye examinations and care.